Fertility Preservation for Cancer Patients in India

-Dr. Hrishikesh Pai, a renowned fertility specialist in India, is one of the most preferred doctors for fertility preservation in cancer patients.
+Dr. Hrishikesh Pai, a renowned fertility specialist in India, is one of the most preferred doctors for fertility preservation for cancer patients in India.

-He is one of the pioneer in oocyte freezing, embryo freezing, and ovarian tissue freezing in India.
+He is one of the pioneers in oocyte freezing, embryo freezing, and ovarian tissue freezing in India.
+He is the Founder and Medical Director of Bloom IVF group which is a chain of ivf centres in India.

 Fertility preservation plays a vital role in improving the quality of life of cancer survivors.
 Modern cancer treatments such as chemotherapy and radiation effectively destroy cancer cells, but they can also damage the ovaries and testicles, leading to infertility.